As wildfire season approaches, Alberta firefighters, towns wonder how they'll manage in a pandemic | CBC News

 "Unless you lived through the Spanish flu, this is uncharted territory for all of us," he said.

 A few firefighters in Alberta have tested positive for COVID-19.
 At the time of the interview, Readman said 316 members of the AFFA were in self-isolation either due to recent travel or cold-like symptoms.
-That could mean a shortage of fire fighters if wildfire season becomes intense.
+That could mean a shortage of firefighters if wildfire season becomes intense.

 "Fires don't stop during a pandemic," he said.
 "Life still goes on even when there is a medical pandemic."